-The Department of Art offers opportunities for creative development, provides instruction in visual literacy, and trains students in the necessary technical and conceptual skills needed to pursue a lifetime of creative activity.
+The School of Visual Studies Art program offers opportunities for creative development, provides instruction in visual literacy, and trains students in the necessary technical and conceptual skills needed to pursue a lifetime of creative activity.
 Through a variety of studio art courses, students learn critical thinking skills, creative problem solving, and become life-long learners.
-The Department of Art offers courses in ceramics, drawing, fibers, graphic design, painting, photography, printmaking, and sculpture.
+Course offerings include ceramics, drawing, fibers, graphic design, painting, photography, printmaking, and sculpture.
 The BFA is considered a professional degree intended to provide a solid foundation for a career in visual art.
 Students in the BFA program must complete 60-70 hours of studio art and 12 hours of Art History.
-Starting Fall 2015, all students wishing to pursue a BA or BFA degree in art must pass the Art Department BA/BFA Portfolio Review.
+Starting Fall 2015, all students wishing to pursue a BA or BFA degree in art must pass the Art program BA/BFA Portfolio Review.
 Students that earn a degree in art pursue a variety of careers, including artists; illustrators; art educators; museum and gallery curators and directors; commercial and studio designers; and graphic, web, print and packaging designers.
 All business are looking for creative thinkers and innovative problem solvers, skills acquired in the BFA degree.

 Photo from Mizzou Creative

 Common Career Paths

 You can do nearly anything with a Mizzou degree, but here are some common career paths taken by graduates of this major: